Understanding KZG Polynomial Commitment Scheme

 There are three main functional commitments:

 • Polynomial commitments: commit to a polynomial $f(X) \in \mathbb{F}_p[X]$.
-This type of commitments leads to the Groth16 and Plonk zero-knowledge proof protocols.
+This type of commitments leads to Plonk framework for constructing zk-SNARKs..

 • Vector commitments: commit to a vector $\vec{u} =$ $(u_1, u_2, …, u_d) \in$ $\mathbb{F}p^{d}[X]$, and open a cell $f{\vec{u}}(i) = u_i$.
 A typical example of this is committing to a Merkle tree.
 This leads to the zk-STARK protocol.